LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 - does not need to be changed when modules are added or removed to a running blockchain,
 - is used by every blockchain in the Lisk ecosystem regardless of the modules implemented in the individual chains.

-Furthermore, we update the block header schema to include new properties introduced by the ["Define state model and state root"][lip-state-model-and-state-root] LIP, the ["Introduce BFT module"][lip-bft-module] LIP, and the ["Introduce a certificate generation mechanism"][lip-certificate-generation] LIP.
+Furthermore, we update the block header schema to include new properties introduced by the ["Define state model and state root"][lip-0040] LIP, the ["Introduce BFT module"][research:bft-module] LIP, and the ["Introduce certificate generation mechanism"][research:certificate-generation] LIP.

 Finally, this LIP specifies the validation of all block header properties in one place.